Querying Transformer (Q-Former) in BLIP-2 improves Image-Text Generation in E-Commerce Applications

 Deeraj Manjaray

-Machine Learning Engineer focused on building technology that helps people around us in easy ways.
+ML Engineer focused on building technology that helps people around us in easy ways.
 Follow : in.linkedin.com/in/deeraj-manjaray